EDDanielMarin/shrimp-farm-challenge-back-end/readme.md

 ## Installation
 Fist you need install [NodeJS](https://nodejs.org/en/download/) in your pc

-Optionally you can install  [MongoDB](https://docs.mongodb.com/manual/installation/) or use  [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
+Optionally you can install  [MongoDB](https://docs.mongodb.com/manual/installation/) or use  [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) for data storage

 Use the package manager [npm](https://www.npmjs.com/) to install dependencies.